petercolesdc/cooper/README.md

 ## Icon generation

-We use [gulpicon](https://github.com/filamentgroup/gulpicon) to auto-magically generate svg icons with fallbacks using a simple gulp task.
-However, there is some set-up that make things optimal.
+We use [una's boilerplate](https://github.com/una/svg-icon-system-boilerplate) to generate a sprite of SVG's from individual source files.
+We can manipulate these with CSS and JS as required.

+The boilerplate hangs on [svg-sprite](https://github.com/jkphl/svg-sprite) which is really comprehensive.

+### Making SVG's

 1. Export the SVG from a graphics package as simple path or stroke data, combining as required.
 2. No text in icons please.
 If you do have a Glyph, outline the font.
 3. Clip the SVG to artboard so there are no borders or gaps from the edge
 4. Save icons to the source folder in `assets/icons/source`
-6. Run the gulp task `gulp build:icons` when you want to build icons.
-They out put to the `assets/icons/renders` folder.
+5. Run the gulp task `gulp build:icons` when you want to build icons.
+They output to the `assets/icons/renders` folder.
+Additionally, we pull a copy of the example page and spirte into our 'templates' folder, so we can reference the icons visually.

 # Starting a new project